-

 Instead of adding configuration as parameters to GHA calls, configuration files should be used where possible.

-Configuration files (for GHA, CI, or other purposes) should live in the .config
+Configuration files (for GHA, CI, or other purposes) should live in the .config directory, unless explicitly stated otherwise in the projects README and/or CONTRIBUTING files.

 This means that calls to tools that require configuration files include the path to the configuration file.